Rustfahrtagentur/microcad/README.md

 microcad eval ./examples/lid.µcad
 ```

-This will *evaluate* the input file and will calculate the volume of the geometry:
+This will *evaluate* the input file and will calculate and output the volume of the geometry:

 ```console
 Volume: 48.415571412489506cm³